awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 You can't enable encryption at rest on existing domains, only new ones\.
 Encryption of data at rest requires Elasticsearch 5\.1 or later\.

-To use the Amazon ES console to create a domain that encrypts data at rest, you must have read\-only permissions to AWS KMS, such as the following identity\-based policy:
+To use the Amazon ES console to create a domain that encrypts data at rest, you must have read permissions to AWS KMS, such as the following identity\-based policy:

 ```
 {